 - Best Value for money: Plugin Boutique Big Kick

-Offers so many features at such a low price.
+Offers so many features at a low price.

 - Best for Rock/Metal Music: GetGood Drums Modern and Massive

-Exclusively designed to produce some of the most iconic rock sounds.
+Exclusively designed to produce some of the most iconic rock music.

 - Best for Dance Music: Xfer Nerve